top of page

 The estimated number of women currently peri-menopausal or menopausal in

-the UK is 13 million, which is a third of the entire female population.
+The UK is 13 million, which is a third of the entire female population.

 In the core age groups of 45 to 55 and 50 to 64, figures show that 80% and